-Contractual maturity analysis (paragraph 39(a))
+Quantitative liquidity risk disclosures (paragraphs 34(a) and 39(a) and (b))

+- B10A In accordance with paragraph 34(a) an entity discloses summary quantitative data about its exposure to liquidity risk on the basis of the information provided internally to key management personnel.
+An entity shall explain how those data are determined.
+If the outflows of cash (or another financial asset) included in those data could either: - (a) occur significantly earlier than indicated in the data, or - (c) be for significantly different amounts from those indicated in the data (eg for a derivative that is included in the data on a net settlement basis but for which the counterparty has the option to require gross settlement), the entity shall state that fact and provide quantitative information that enables users of its financial statements to evaluate the extent of this risk unless that information is included in the contractual maturity analyses required by paragraph 39(a) or (b).
-- B11 In preparing the contractual maturity analysis for financial liabilities required by paragraph 39(a), an entity uses its judgement to determine an appropriate number of time bands.
-For example, an entity might determine that the following time bands are appropriate: - (a) not later than one month; - (b) later than one month and not later than three months; - (c) later than three months and not later than one year; and - (d) later than one year and not later than five years. - B12 When a counterparty has a choice of when an amount is paid, the liability is included on the basis of the earliest date on which the entity can be required to pay.
-For example, financial liabilities that an entity can be required to repay on demand (e.g. demand deposits) are included in the earliest time band. - B13 When an entity is committed to make amounts available in instalments, each instalment is allocated to the earliest period in which the entity can be required to pay.
-For example, an undrawn loan commitment is included in the time band containing the earliest date it can be drawn down. - B14 The amounts disclosed in the maturity analysis are the contractual undiscounted cash flows, for example: - (a) gross finance lease obligations (before deducting finance charges); - (b) prices specified in forward agreements to purchase financial assets for cash;

-- (c) net amounts for pay-floating/receive-fixed interest rate swaps for which net cash flows are exchanged; - (d) contractual amounts to be exchanged in a derivative financial instrument (e.g. a currency swap) for which gross cash flows are exchanged; and - (e) gross loan commitments.
+- B11 In preparing the maturity analyses required by paragraph 39(a) and (b), an entity uses its judgement to determine an appropriate number of time bands.
+For example, an entity might determine that the following time bands are appropriate: - (a) not later than one month; - (d) later than one month and not later than three months;

+- (c) later than three months and not later than one year; and - (d) later than one year and not later than five years. - B11A In complying with paragraph 39(a) and (b), an entity shall not separate an embedded derivative from a hybrid (combined) financial instrument.
+For such an instrument, an entity shall apply paragraph 39(a). - B11B Paragraph 39(b) requires an entity to disclose a quantitative maturity analysis for derivative financial liabilities that shows remaining contractual maturities if the contractual maturities are essential for an understanding of the timing of the cash flows.
+For example, this would be the case for: - (a) an interest rate swap with a remaining maturity of five years in a cash flow hedge of a variable rate financial asset or liability. - (e) all loan commitments. - B11C Paragraph 39(a) and (b) requires an entity to disclose maturity analyses for financial liabilities that show the remaining contractual maturities for some financial liabilities.
+In this disclosure: - (a) when a counterparty has a choice of when an amount is paid, the liability is allocated to the earliest period in which the entity can be required to pay.
+For example, financial liabilities that an entity can be required to repay on demand (eg demand deposits) are included in the earliest time band. - (f) when an entity is committed to make amounts available in instalments, each instalment is allocated to the earliest period in which the entity can be required to pay.
+For example, an undrawn loan commitment is included in the time band containing the earliest date it can be drawn down. - (c) for issued financial guarantee contracts the maximum amount of the guarantee is allocated to the earliest period in which the guarantee could be called. - B11D The contractual amounts disclosed in the maturity analyses as required by paragraph 39(a) and (b) are the contractual undiscounted cash flows, for example: - (a) gross finance lease obligations (before deducting finance charges); - (g) prices specified in forward agreements to purchase financial assets for cash; - (c) net amounts for pay-floating/receive-fixed interest rate swaps for which net cash flows are exchanged; - (d) contractual amounts to be exchanged in a derivative financial instrument (eg a currency swap) for which gross cash flows are exchanged; and - (e) gross loan commitments.